JellyRollJunior/steel-ball-messenger/README.md

     -   success notifications!
 -   slide animations for page change?
 -   redesign the homepage buttons. they dont fit the design
+-   latest message not updated on returning to chat page (refetch all chats)

 -   extra: allow selecting multiple users (group chats)